A NOTE FROM THE CURRENT BOARD

 1. Why do you believe owners should choose you to represent them?

 2. In what areas should the board be putting its attention in the next five years?

 3. What else, if anything, would you like to share with the ownership?

-There are four board seats open, so you may vote for up to four candidates.
-One seat is a two-year term; three are three-year terms.
-The candidate who receives the fourth highest number of votes will serve the two-year term.
+There are three board seats open, so you may vote for up to three candidates.
+All seats serve three-year terms.

-*Ballots can be found inside the Cultivate Fall 2018 issue and in store at the Wedge Lyndale, Linden Hills Co-op and Wedge Table.
+Paper ballots can be found inside the Cultivate Fall 2019 issue and in store at the Wedge Lyndale, Linden Hills Co-op and Wedge Table.